The best way to learn is to perform!

 This post covers Hands-On Activity Guides that you must perform in order to learn Oracle Cloud Infrastructure Gen 2 Cloud (OCI) & clear the Oracle Cloud Infrastructure (OCI) Architect (1Z0-932) Certification

-In our 8 weeks Certification Program, we cover below Modules & step-by-step hands-on guides.
+In our 8 weeks Certification Training Program (1Z0-932), we cover below Modules & step-by-step hands-on guides.

-1. Activity Guide I: Register for Oracle Cloud
+1. Activity Guide I: Register to Oracle Cloud and Customize Dashboard

 The first thing you must do is to get a Trial Account for Oracle Cloud (You get 300 USD FREE Credit from Oracle to practice, that must be used within 30 Days).